yutakahirano/fetch-with-streams/README.md

 A Response object has an associated __readable stream__ (initially an empty FetchReadableByteStream).
 Each chunk in this stream must be a Uint8Array.

-A Response object has an associated __used__ predicate that returns true if the associated readable stream's property is set.
+A Response object has an associated __used__ predicate that returns true if the associated readable stream's used property is set.

 The __body__ attribute's getter must return the associated readable stream.

 Response's associated __consume body__ algorithm, which given a _type_, runs these steps:

-1. If passed flag is set, return a new promise rejected with a TypeError.
+1. If it is used, return a new promise rejected with a TypeError.
 1. Let _stream_ be the associated readable stream.
 1. Let _reader_ be the result of running [acquiring an exclusive stream reader](https://streams.spec.whatwg.org/#acquire-exclusive-stream-reader) for _stream_.
 If that threw an exception, return a promise rejected with that exception.
 1. Let _p_ be a new promise.